sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 5. **Network Efficiency**

 -   **What is it**: Overall efficiency of the network in terms of both local and global efficiency.
+The ability of the network to distribute traffic evenly among nodes to prevent any single node from becoming a bottleneck
 -   **Metric**: Global efficiency (inverse of the average shortest path length) and local efficiency (measures efficiency of information transfer in localized clusters).
 Variance in node degree and edge loads can be simulated under various traffic conditions to observe potential bottlenecks

 ### 6. **Clustering Coefficient**